Amity808/carrent/README.md

 - User-Friendly Interface
 - Car Listing: Car owners can list their vehicles for hire as well end user
-- Deployed contract wallet address which is the admin approve and reject cars that are not suitable fo the company
+- Deployed contract wallet address which is where the admin approves and rejects cars that are not suitable for the company
-- Transaction History Users can view their previous transactions with address they have transact with
+- Transaction History Users can view their previous transactions with the address they have transacted with
 - Real-time Availability-Instant updates on car availability, users can check if a particular car is currently on hire
 - Payment Handling: Secure payment processing, users can only hire a car if the previous user has completed the payment.